NilssonOpel/SIMuR/README.md

 > "C:\Program Files (x86)\Windows Kits\10\Debuggers\x64\srcsrv\pdbstr.exe" -r -p:TestGitCat.pdb -s:srcsrv

-and it should look something like
+and in the PDB you should find that looks something like this

     VERSION=1
     VERCTL=SvnGit